-SSA recognizes the importance of students and international participation in the SSA Annual Meeting.
+SSA recognizes the importance of students and international participation at Annual Meetings.

 Each year SSA provides student and international members with the opportunity to apply for several Society funded travel grants: